 I especially love to use what I grow in my own vegetable garden.
 What better way to share my love of both than to combine them into one website?
 As so The Gardening Cook was born.

 To get started on the Gardening Cook, I thought I would introduce myself with a short story of my gardening efforts for the last 5 months.
-My name is Carol and I am 59 (and don’t plan to get any older!.)
-I live in Raleigh, NC.
+My name is Carol and I live in Raleigh, NC.
 I’ve always had a love for gardening but somewhere along the way, life got in the way, and that love got put on the back burner.

 This year, after some reshuffling of my work schedule, I found that I actually had a lot of time to spare.
 My daughter came home one weekend early in March, and suggested we work on one small side garden bed which used to be a nice flower bed, but was now overrun with weeds and was a mess.